 Our patents and proprietary technology may not be able to prevent competition by others.
 The validity and breadth of claims in technology patents involve complex legal and factual questions.
 Future patent applications may not be issued, the scope of any patent protection may not exclude competitors, and our patents may not provide competitive advantages to us.
 Our patents may be found to be invalid and other companies may claim rights in or ownership of the patents and other proprietary rights held or licensed by us.
 Also, our existing patents may not cover products that we develop in the future.
 Moreover, when our patents expire, the inventions will enter the public domain.
 There can be no assurance that our patents will not be violated or that any issued patents will provide protection that has commercial significance.
 Litigation may be necessary to protect our patent position.
-Such litigation.
+Such litigation may be costly and time-consuming, and there can be no assurance that we will be successful in such litigation.